timh1975/SoftwareEngineeringPortfolio/week12.md

 ## Code Review 2 ##

 The following code review (fig 10) shows poor code.
 The variable Amount data type is a string.
-Furthermore, it is not clear whether the amount requires to a quanity or a cost.
+Furthermore, it is not clear whether the amount requires to a quantity or a cost.
 If it is a quantity, then the integer datatype should be used, otherwise a float if the amount is a cost.

 ![](images/week12-reivew-1a.png "")

-# Reflection #
+## Reflection ##

 # Workflow #

-At the beginning of the project, the team choose to use Zube for the Kanban Board from prevous experience.
+At the beginning of the project, the team chose to use Zube for the Kanban Board from prevous experience.
 However at the time, we did not realise that we signed up for a trial period and had to pay subscription after a month.
 Instead, we used Project with GitHub as a Kanban Board.
 This move required extra work.
 We found that there was no way of adding to the backlog directly from Zube so that we had to add items manually.
 Zube Kanban board was easier to update the status of a task.
 However, in GitHub alot of the tasks were not being updated from either myself or the team.
 Instead, I was relying on pull request tab to check what was required for Code Review or what was ready for merging.
 This process required that those being reviewed or reviewing needed to keep up to date notes during the review process.
 There were times when I had to use social media  platforms to ask the team on the status of their branch review.

 In reflection, the following improvments would need to be applied.
-These recommendatiosn are required to ensure that the group project is successfull

 1. Identify a free option Kanban and agree on useage before project.
 2. Ensure that the board is kept updated when a status of an issue has changed.